About Us

 Is A Yoga Teacher Training In India Right For You?

-What should I expect? is one of the many questions people around the world ask before booking a course with us or before coming to a class.
-We know that India is likely very far from your home.
-Australia, Russia and the United States are indeed quite far away, and its natural to have a lot of questions before making a commitment to coming to India.
+“What should I expect?” is one of the many questions people around the world ask before booking a course with us or attending a class.
+We know that India is likely very far from your home—Australia, Russia, and the United States are indeed quite distant—and it's natural to have questions before committing to travel.

-Is a yoga teacher training in India right for me?
-We hope the answer is yes.
+“Is a yoga teacher training in India right for me?” — We hope the answer is yes.

 Namaste.